 - Personal and service network building, including peer support.

-- Continuity/seamless support of needed services.
+- Continuity/seamless support of needed services and resources.

 - Accessibility advocacy, advocacy to remove stigmas and reduce the barriers to successful reentry.

 - Full wraparound services for consumers in the contractor’s catchment area.

 What has been achieved to date?

 - Hired and trained four paid full-time staff.

 - Initiative staff have taken Reentry Monthly Training and received an invitation to attend the Governor’s Reentry Council meetings.

 - Through previous reentry work, developed relationships with federal probation and parole officers in the Triangle region and the Orange County Commission for Reentry.

 - As a result of these relationships, received referrals for post-release individuals from state prisons in the Triangle region.